Toda people: Language

+Genetics

+Lactase Persistence

+The Toda people exhibit one of the highest frequencies of lactase persistence on the Indian subcontinent, with levels comparable to those found in Northern European populations, despite having a steppe ancestry of only around 7.8%.
+This high prevalence is hypothesized to be the result of strong positive selection.
+The selection pressure in their mountainous environment likely favoured individuals with the ability to digest milk, reflecting their long-standing pastoral culture.

+Traditional houses

-Although many Toda abandoned their traditional distinctive huts for houses made of concrete, in the early 21st century, a movement developed to build the traditional barrel-vaulted huts.
-From 1995 to 2005, forty new huts were built in this style, and many Toda sacred dairies were renovated.
-Each has a narrow stone pit around it and the tiny door is held shut with a heavy stone.
-Only the priest may enter it.
-It is used for storage of sacred buffalo milk.
+Many Toda abandoned their traditional distinctive huts for houses made of concrete, in the early 21st century, and a movement developed to build the traditional barrel-vaulted huts.
+From 1995 to 2005, forty new huts were built in this style.

 Embroidery

 Registrar of Geographical Indication gave GI status for this unique embroidery, a practice which has been passed on to generations.
 The status ensures uniform pricing for Toda embroidery products and provides protection against low-quality duplication of the art.